ImageDefinition

 }

-• Progressive enhancement as higher resolutions become available
+• Progressive enhancement as higher resolutions become available, if generated with progressive loading

 • Cleaning up resources when unmounted